 - The child has left placement and the whereabouts of the child are unknown.
-(See 18-C(2), Foster Care Placement: Unauthorized Absence from a Foster Care Placement. - The care provider requests the child be moved and the Department agrees that this move is in the child's best interest. - The Department revokes the service contractor's license or approval to operate.
+(See 18-C(2), Foster Care Placement. - The care provider requests the child be moved and the Department agrees that this move is in the child's best interest. - The Department revokes the service contractor's license or approval to operate.